heikadog/zml/zml.md

 1. Zoo pup (@zoopupuk.bsky.social) is an open zoophile.
 1. PissySatin (@pissysatin.bsky.social) is an open zoophile.
 1. daimianthedoberman (@daimianthedoberman.bsky.social) is an open zoophile: (<https://archive.today/ciDhb>).
-1. oncetrated ough (@pantychu666.bsky.social) is an open zoophile.
 1. Anziris (@anziris.bsky.social) is an open zoophile.
 1. kaiman98 (@kaiman98.bsky.social) is an open zoophile.
-1. zetalef (@zetalef.bsky.social) is an open zoophile.
 1. Sneaky Spark (@sneaky-spark.bsky.social) is an open zoophile.
-1. Zach (@zetrassk.bsky.social) is an open zoophile.
 1. ZoeyPaws (@zoeypaws.bsky.social) is an open zoophile.
 1. Alice (@gunther12.bsky.social) is an open zoophile.
 1. Berlin (@arfarfarfer.bsky.social) is an open zoophile.